TJVering/EDUGraphAPI/README.md

 | End Point    | https://graph.windows.net                | https://graph.microsoft.com              |
 | API Explorer | https://graphexplorer.cloudapp.net/      | https://graph.microsoft.io/graph-explorer |

-In this sample, we use the hierarchy below to demonstrate how to use them.
+In this sample we use the classes below, which are based on a common interface, to demonstrate how the APIs are related:

 ![](Images/class-diagram-graphs.png)